 I made a new cake today.
 It was supposed to be the Orange Cake from King Arthur Flour’s Whole Grain Baking.
-But Ian had just used the last of the whole wheat flour for bread, and since I was going to change the type of flour in the recipe, I made a few other changes…
+But my husband had just used the last of the whole wheat flour for bread, and since I was going to change the type of flour in the recipe, I made a few other changes…

 The result was lovely!
 Crunchy on the outside and divinely soft inside.
 It was difficult not to just sit down and eat several slices all at once!

 So here’s the recipe in all its untested glory.

 2 ½ cups barley flour